google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 <!--
 Let's practice calculating each of these loss functions for the data in the housing example, with the model y = 160x+1.

+@Exercise (15 minutes): {
-*Have students work in small groups to calculate the loss functions based on the data in the table.
+Have students work in small groups to calculate the loss functions based on the data in the table.
 It may be helpful to write the loss functions on the board at this point.
-Or flip back to the slide with the loss functions and allow students to write them down.*
+Or flip back to the slide with the loss functions and allow students to write them down.
+}

 Image Details:
 * [regression21.png](http://www.google.com): Copyright Google